glmontano/pyAppNotes/README.md

 stderr_logfile=/var/log/supervisor/%(program_name)-stderr.log
 ```

-Upon using `sudo supervisor start gmBlog` - Supervisor will look for configuration files in the aforementioned location and execute the contents.
+Upon using `sudo supervisorctl start gmBlog` - Supervisor will look for configuration files in the aforementioned location and execute the contents.
 My Vapor app is executed through the `command`, which build the application and is available to anyone requesting port `8080`.

 Finally - we will use NGINX to forward calls from one port to another.
 Every call for the parent website through port `80`.
 This too is performed by ammending NGINX's configuration file locatedin `/etc/nginx/sites-enabled/default`.
 For my Vapor app I have